RobertHajbok/FullCalendarMVC/README.md

 ### What is FullCalendarMVC?
 FullCalendarMVC is a HTML helper for [FullCalendar](https://github.com/fullcalendar/fullcalendar).
-Current supported version is 3.5.1.
+Currently supported version is 3.8.0.

 ### Where can I get it?
 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
 Then, install [FullCalendar.MVC5](https://www.nuget.org/packages/FullCalendar.MVC5/) from the package manager console: